devopsdays/devopsdays-web/content/events/2024-london/speakers/daniel-phrawzty-maher.md

 +++

 Dan is an open source developer, public speaker, occasional voice actor, and lapsed thespian.
-When not contemplating time zones, he finds time to co-chair the DevOpsDays conference series.
+When not contemplating time zones, he finds time to co-chair the DevOpsDays conference series, and to wrangle code at [Cerbos](https://cerbos.dev).